rchmura/vimeography/readme.txt

 4. Get new styles by installing gallery themes.

 == Changelog ==
+= 1.1.8 =
+* Added basic i18n support.
+Vimeography can now be translated into the language of your choice!
+* Fixed an issue that prevented the appearance editor from saving reliably.
+* Added cache busting to CSS files that were made from the appearance editor.
+* Added error handling for 401 and 500 errors during the Vimeo API request.
+* Fixed the "installed themes" scrollbar

 = 1.1.7 =
 * Fixed an upgrade bug that affected some users.
 * Updates to the Bugsauce theme.